NCAS-CMS/cf-python/docs/source/tutorial.rst

   netCDF variables <Creation-by-reading>`, i.e. those that are referenced from CF-netCDF data variables, but which are not regarded by default as data variables in their own right;

+* return only domain constructs derived from CF-netCDF domain variables;

 * request that masking is *not* applied by convention to data elements (see :ref:`data masking <Data-mask>`);